 Testing the Model: The model presented here represents efforts to build a foundation for the systematic development of a theory of online customer value.
 Much work remains to be done in terms of developing suitable measures of online value and empirically testing the predictions of the model.
 One way the model can be tested is with an experimental design.
 A key prediction of the model is that consumer value perceptions are related to the degree to which the Web site supports the accomplishment of the consumer's task.
 This prediction may be tested empirically by manipulating the tasks assigned to subjects.
-Some subjects may be assigned to tasks that the Web site is not well designed to support; others may be assigned tasks that the Web site is not well designed to evaluate the Web site, including perceived value of the Web site, satisfaction, usability, and the satisfaction with various Web site features.
+Some subjects may be assigned to tasks that the Web site is well suited to support; others may be assigned tasks that the Web site is not well designed to support.
+Following completion of the online task post hoc, subjects could be asked to evaluate the Web site, including perceived value of the Web site, satisfaction, usability, and the satisfaction with various Web site features.